Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 All Hotels in Niagara Falls

 Ranked by overall occasion score.
-Every hotel verified, priced, and reviewed in 2025–2026.
+Every hotel verified operating and reviewed for 2026.

-Sterling Inn & Spa Niagara Falls — boutique flagship hotel on Falls Avenue
+Sterling Inn & Spa Niagara Falls, the city's only true boutique hotel on a quiet street near Clifton Hill

 #1 in Niagara Falls